 If you are behind \$2,000 on your car payment, and also have \$20,000 of credit card bills, your Chapter 13 plan will require you to pay the full \$2,000 to fully catch up on your car loan, and you will typically have to pay back a percentage of the \$20,000 on your credit cards.
-What that percentage is depends on how much of your monthly income is left over after all your necessary expenses are paid.
-The formula is based on your income, and each case must be independently analyzed to determine the monthly trustee payment.
-The percentage also must provide at least as much as the creditors could have received in a Chapter 7 case.
-Incidentally, the Chapter 13 trustee earns a 10% commission on the total amount to be paid to your creditors through the plan, and the trustee's fee is paid by you and added to your plan payment.
+The amount depends on how much of your monthly income is left over after all your necessary expenses are paid.
+The formula is based on your income, and each case must be independently analyzed to determine the additional amount that must be paid to the Chapter 13 trustee.
+The amount paid also must provide at least as much as the creditors could have received in a Chapter 7 case.
+The Chapter 13 trustee earns a 10% commission on the total amount to be paid to your creditors through the plan, and the trustee's fee is paid by you and added to your plan payment.